abtion/guidelines/career_development/ladder.md

 -[ ] Makes use of stubbing and mocking.
 -[ ] Understands tradeoffs of hitting the db.
 #### iterative
--[ ] well composed commit narratives in commit flows
+-[ ] Well-composed commit narratives in commit flows.
 #### communication
 -[ ] can help pm cultivate an asana board. understands kanban. can teach juniors to pair program.
 #### respectful teammate